Inertia-Lighting/staff-handbook/topics/staff-responsibilities/staff-responsibilities.md

 - ### Marketing and Media
     - Marketing and Media are a necessary evil, one that exists to ensure our viability to the community and our continuance into the future
     - They are responsible for creating graphics, videos, and ensuring that our community / products are marketable.
-    - Just don't pull a Discord re-branding on us.
+    - Just don't pull a Discord re-branding on us ;).
 - ### Customer Support
     - Customer Support are the unsung heroes of Inertia Lighting, and are the glue that keeps our community together.
     - They assist our community in our server and support tickets to ensure that all members are satisfied with our products and services.